-Meaningful project based work with clearly defined expectations
+Meaningful project based work with clearly defined expectations and learning outcomes

-• The best internship experiences typically include one or more well-structured projects with clear outcomes and expectations.
-Internship programs that are undefined, lack structure, or limited to menial tasks, usually result in more work for the supervisor and lack of opportunity for the intern to develop much needed professional skills.
-Identify meaningful projects that aligns with the intern's major, allows the intern to develop new skills and is beneficial to the employer.
+The best internship experiences typically include one or more well-structured projects with clear outcomes and expectations.
+Internship programs that are undefined, lack structure, or are limited to menial tasks, result in more work for the supervisor and lack of opportunity for the intern to develop much needed professional skills.